Map Options

 China | 89.68% |

-Surprisingly, Laos has one of the highest homeownership rates in the world.
-In a 2015 study, researchers found that 95.9% of the residential buildings were owned by the occupant in a measured residential area, leaving only 4.1% of the facilities available to citizens renting their dwellings.
+Surprisingly, Laos has the highest homeownership rate in the world.
+In a 2015 study, researchers found that 95.9% of the residential buildings were owned by the occupants in a measured residential area, leaving only 4.1% of the facilities available to citizens renting their dwellings.

-This eastern European country is home to some of the highest homeownership rates in the world.
-The most recent study, conducted in 2019, found that the occupants owned 90.9% of all the buildings in a designated residential area.
-Only 9.1% of the buildings were inhabited by people renting the property.
+This eastern European country is home to one of the highest homeownership rates in the world.
+The most recent study, conducted in 2021, found that the occupants owned 92.9% of all the buildings in a designated residential area.
+Only 7.1% of the buildings in Slovakia were inhabited by people renting the property.

 In Cuba, the most recent study on homeownership was conducted in 2014.
 Statistics show that in the residential areas measured, 90% of the buildings were inhabited by the property owners.
 This statistic means that renters occupied only 10% of the properties in the residential area.

-Homeownership does not always have to come from a traditional purchase or sale of a residential building.
+Homeownership does not always have to come from a traditional purchase or sale of a residential property.
 In many countries, homeownership has been defined as a newly constructed building with the builders' intent to occupy the dwelling.
-In most homeownership studies, the residential dwelling was inherited from other family members, allowing homeownership to stem from one generation to the next in a designated residential area.
+In most homeownership studies, the residential dwelling was inherited from other family members, allowing homeownership to be passed down from one generation to the next in a designated residential area.

 Country | Home Ownership Rate | Date of Information |